skyhookdm/governance/conduct/code_of_conduct.md

-If a member of the community at large engages in behavior which is harassing or discriminatory in any way, once the incident is reported, the [Code of Conduct Committee](mailto:pangeo-conduct@googlegroups.com) may take any action they deem appropriate listed in the [*Enforcement Manual*](enforcement.md).
+If a member of the community at large engages in behavior which is harassing or discriminatory in any way, once the incident is reported, the [Code of Conduct Committee](mailto:skyhookdm-conduct-group@ucsc.edu) may take any action they deem appropriate listed in the [*Enforcement Manual*](enforcement.md).
-These actions include, but are not limited to, issuing a warning, requiring an apology, or a permanent or temporary ban from some or all Pangeo spaces (mailing lists, gitter.im, etc.).
+These actions include, but are not limited to, issuing a warning, requiring an apology, or a permanent or temporary ban from some or all SkyhookDM spaces (mailing lists, gitter.im, etc.).

 ## How to Report Harassment and Discrimination